 Best Apps For Mexico Travel

 So there you have it; my five best apps for traveling in Mexico.
-As an Android user these were my absolute most used apps while I was in Mexico.
+As an Android user these are my absolute most used apps when traveling in Mexico.
 With exception of the exchange rate app, which is available for other currencies as well, I’m sure these essential apps for Mexico would be helpful in any city.
 You can find these apps in the Play Store or the Apple Store .